 Ask yourself if you’re truly hungry or just emotional

 Habits are habits.
-Quite often we fail with food because we don’t understand what’s going on inside of us.
-Our relationship with food is our most intimate and yet so many of us don’t understand how to manage it.
+Quite often we fail with food because we don’t understand what’s going on in our head.
+Our relationship with food is our most intimate, yet so many of us don’t understand how to manage it.
 Ask yourself questions such as “Is there really room for more”, “Am I truly hungry, or could it be tiredness, boredom, anxiety or sadness”.
 Eat when you’re hungry and stop when you’re full.
 Don’t over complicate or give unnecessary power to food.

 Start crowding out unhealthy choices with fresh salads and vegetables

 Ok, ok I did say non-diet techniques and I do favour non-diet techniques when it comes to improving eating habits but this tip cannot go unnoticed.
-If you fill your plate with fresh wholesome salads and vegetables, it makes it hard to tuck into and fill up on unhealthy choices.
+If you fill your plate with fresh wholesome salads and vegetables and crowd out unhealthy choices.
 We are entering the salad season so push aside denser meals and get busy in the kitchen with inspiring recipes.